Decoding the Web of Belief

 • downs: The number of downvotes

-• score: The net score between up and downvotes (i.e. ups - downs)
+• score: The net score calculated as upvotes minus downvotes (i.e. ups - downs)

 • created_utc: The timestamp the post was created, denoted in UTC